 Did you forget you had some Nespresso pods in your kitchen cupboard?
 Don’t worry.
 You can safely drink the coffee from Nespresso pods for months, or years, after you bought them.

-As you can see, coffee can last indefinitely, depending on the type and how you store it!
+As you can see, coffee can last for quite a long time, depending on the type and how you store it!

-Not just for chicken nuggets, the freezer is your lifeline when it comes to preserving your coffee for as long as possible!
+Your freezer can also be your lifeline when it comes to preserving your coffee for as long as possible!

 Ensuring that your coffee is kept in an airtight container or a vacuum-sealed bag will keep it fresh and in date well past the printed date.
 Be sure to check your coffee before use, and remember to not use any coffee with mold or mildew!